Davidcorrigan1/assignment-moviesApp/README.md

 The objective of my assignment are the following extentions to the MovieApp

-+ A new SignUp and SignIn pages for the user
++ A new SignUp and SignIn pages for the user, plus a signout option
-+ A new MUST-WATCH page for movies added to must watch list in the Upcoming Movies page
++ A new MUST-WATCH page for movies added to a must watch list in the Upcoming Movies page
 + A new Search page which allows the user to search by Genre, Release Year and/or Certification
-+ Setting All routes except the Homepage as Private, requiring authentication.
++ Setting All routes except the Homepage as Private, requiring authentication including favorite icon.
 + Adding Authentication using Firebase Auth functionality
-+ Adding Firebase storage for user data, like TMDB List id and username
++ Adding Firebase storage for user data, like TMDB favorite/must-watch List id and username
-+ Using the List functionality in the TMDB api to store favorites for a logged in user.
++ Using the List functionality in the TMDB api to store favorite and must-watch movies for a logged in user.
-+ Pagination on the Homepage and the Upcoming Movies Page
++ Pagination on the Homepage, the Upcoming Movies Page and search page
++ Caching of most API calls, including the variable query api call.